Local systems and vanishing Maslov class: Floer theory with path local systems

 By a strip from $x\in K\cap L$ to $y\in K\cap L$ we mean a pseudo holomorphic map $u:D^2\to W$ with two punctures at $\pm 1$ (see Figure~\ref{Fig:Stripdefn}) such that the boundaries between the punctures are mapped to $K$ respectively $L$ according to Figure~\ref{Fig:Stripdefn}.

 Note that this depends on the order of the pair $(K,L)$.
 By Stokes theorem $\mathcal A(y)=\mathcal A(x)-\int_{D^2}u^*\omega$ and hence $\mathcal A(y)\leq \mathcal A(x)$.
-In either case by Proposition 2.1 in \cite{MR2904032} after a small perturbation of one of the Lagrangians and $J$ we may assume that: \begin{itemize} \item $K$ and $L$ intersects transversely. \item For each pair of intersection points $x,y\in K\cap L$ the compactified moduli space $\tltr{y}{\MM}{x}$ of unparameterized strips as in Figure~\ref{Fig:Stripdefn} is a compact topological manifolds with boundaries such that
+In either case by Proposition 2.1 in \cite{MR2904032} after a small perturbation of one of the Lagrangians and $J$ we may assume that: \begin{itemize} \item $K$ and $L$ intersect transversely. \item For each pair of intersection points $x,y\in K\cap L$ the compactified moduli space $\tltr{y}{\MM}{x}$ of unparameterized strips as in Figure~\ref{Fig:Stripdefn} is a compact topological manifold with boundary such that

 where we use the convention that $\tltr{x}{\MM}{x}=\varnothing$. \item The different compactified pieces of the boundary meet at codimension 1 submanifolds (in the boundary) given inductively as

 \end{itemize} The moduli spaces are orientable over $\F$ (vacuous statement depending on case) and the orientations can be chosen in a coherent way, see Section~12b in \cite{MR2441780}.
 The next Lemma states that we can choose fundamental chains on the moduli spaces in a coherent way, this is also explained after Lemma~2.3 in \cite{MR2904032}. \begin{lemma} We may inductively, in the \emph{local} dimension $k$, pick fundamental chains $\tlar{y}{c}{x}k \in C_k(\tltr{y}{\MM}{x})$ such that